XuezhiTeng/Approxiamte_Computing_CNN/README.md

 * To run the **tiny** CNN detector, use the command line:

-  `% ./darknet detect cfg/yolov3-tiny.cfg yolov3-tiny.weights data/dog.jpg`
+  `% ./darknet detector test cfg/yolov3-tiny.cfg yolov3-tiny.weights data/dog.jpg`

   Here we are using the "dog.jpg" to perform the detection.
 Also, there are some other pictures in the "/data" folder. change the name of picture that you want to test.
 You will see the results in the terminal.